iMoonLab/DeepHypergraph/docs/source/tutorial/structure.rst

 **HyperGCN-based Expansion** :py:meth:`dhg.Graph.from_hypergraph_hypergcn`

-In the `HyperGCN <https://arxiv.org/pdf/1809.02589.pdf>`_ paper, the authors also describe a method to reduce the hyperedges in the hypergraph to the edges in the simple graph as the following figure.
+In the `HyperGCN <https://arxiv.org/pdf/1809.02589.pdf>`_ paper, the authors also describe a method to reduce the hyperedges in the hypergraph to the edges in the graph as the following figure.

 .. image:: ../_static/img/hypergcn.png
     :align: center